 Don’t Fall Into a Routine

-When living together, it can be easy to fall into a routine.
+When couples begin living together, it can be easy to fall into a routine.
 Come home from work, make dinner, go to the gym, sit down and watch TV together, go to bed.
 Keep things exciting by scheduling date nights for yourselves.
 Once a month, take turns picking a new restaurant you both haven’t been to.
 Set a specific date, get dressed up, and treat yourself to a fun date night.
 This gives you the opportunity to explore your area and try new things together.
 Or, try a book like The Adventure Challenge, where you scratch off surprise dates and activities to do together.
 Set a day or two aside each month to scratch off a new date in the book to do together.

 Always Have Open Communication